 About Firmiana Parasol Trees

-Firmiana parasol trees have thin green bark and large, lobed leaves.
-Each leaf can get to 12 inches (30 cm.) across and offers as much shade as the parasol from which the tree gets its common name.
-Chinese parasol trees shoot up to 50 feet (15 m.)
+Firmiana parasol trees have thin, green bark and large, lobed leaves.
+Each leaf can get to 12 inches (31 cm.) across and offers as much shade as the parasol from which the tree gets its common name.
+Chinese parasol trees shoot up to 50 feet (15 m.) tall, with a spread up to 20 feet (6 m.).
+In summer, the flowers appear.
+They are panicles of yellow-green blossoms, up to 20 inches (51 cm.) long.

 Firmiana parasol trees produce attractive seed pods in fall.
 At that time, the trees’ leaves blaze yellow before dropping in winter.